copperdong/sinatoki/README.md

 This code is released under the [MIT License.](LICENSE) The original code was mainly written by [@schokotets](https://github.com/schokotets) and [@JackOBIsReal](https://github.com/JackOBIsReal) - thank you guys a lot!
 Although almost none of it was retained in this repository, I drew a lot of inspiration from their work.

+If you would like to listen to an example: I've included [example.mp3](example.mp3) just for you!
+It's automatically generated speech of our favorite Adolf Twitler.

 ## TODO

 Although we can create understandable speech at the moment, some more things will have to be done to make it sound even more natural: